MiCurry/Canvas-Collisions/README.md

 * Random Circle function places circles ontop of other circles
 * Circles generated too close to the edge (their radius goes off the canvas) get stuck
 * Sometimes balls get 'stuck' together.
 I'm not sure why this is occuring!
+But it seems to be when three balls are colliding.